nlina-0/portfolio-2024/README.md

 <img src="docs/blogPost_tablet.png" alt="blog tablet mockup" width="300px">

 - The original design of this page was inspired by newspaper layouts.
 The idea was to restrict the amount of words to each line for easier legibility.
-- After revising, it was decided to maintain the uniformity of one column for each display, as the break points for two columns would be unknown and inconsistent to each new post.
+- After revising, it was decided to maintain the uniformity of one column for each display, as the break points for two columns would be unknown and inconsistent to each new post added.

 #### Blog Post - Tablet (screenshot)